DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 Strict Mixin Example
 --------------------

-In this example there are four routes, views, and sidebar entries.
-To demonstrate how our package works, we intentionally mess up the **Home** and **Sample 2** permissions at first, then show how to correct it.
+In this example there are five routes, views, and sidebar entries.
+To demonstrate how our package works, we intentionally mess up the **Sample2** and **Demo CSS** routes at first, then show how to correct it.
 The views are as
 follows:

 * **Home** - Should be shown to all users, regardless of being logged in or having permission.
-But we intentionally forgot to add that view's route to the :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST` in order to demonstrate what will happen.
+* **Sample Form** - Requires simply being logged in to see and access.
 * **Sample 1** - Requires two permissions (and thus being logged in) to see and access.
 * **Sample 2** - Should require at least one of the listed permissions (and being logged in) to see and access.
 But we intentionally forgot to add that permission to demonstrate what will happen.
-* **Demo CSS** - Requires simply being logged in to see and access.
+* **Demo CSS** - Should be visible to all users, regardless of being logged in or having permission.
+But we intentionally forgot to add that view's route to the :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST` in order to demonstrate what will happen.

 .. note::

-    In the below files, we have purposely made a mistake in regards to the **Home** and **Sample2** views in order to not only demonstrate how the various files and contents work, but also to show what sort of side effects to expect when using the Strict Policy.
+    In the below files, we have purposely made a mistake in regards to the **Sample2** and **Demo CSS** views in order to not only demonstrate how the various files and contents work, but also to show what sort of side effects to expect when using the **Strict Policy**.

-    Below this initial attempt, we correct our mistake and show the proper configuration as well as what users will see.
+    Below this initial attempt we correct our mistake and show the proper configuration as well as what users will see.

 .. important::